Java Memory Management: Tips and tricks for efficient memory management

 Instead of initializing the list of objects when the class is loaded, you can use the delayed object initialization.
 This means that object initialization (and therefore memory allocation) is delayed until it is needed.
 This way we can save memory by avoiding the creation of unnecessary objects.

-Instead of using an ArrayList collection, you can use a simple array if you know the number of elements in advance.
-This can save memory by avoiding the cost of dynamically zooming in and out and other methods needed to initialize the collection.
+Instead of using an ArrayList collection, you can use a simple array when you know the number of elements in advance.

 Always try to reuse created objects, and don’t create new ones unnecessarily unless you have to.